bpiwowar/papercite/readme.txt

 * Stored into a WordPress folder (with multi-site support);
 * An URL (e.g., from citeulike.org and bibsonomy.org);
-* (Since 0.4.1) A custom field when local to a post/page
+* A custom field when local to a post/page

 *Efficiency*:

-* (Since 0.4.0) *Database backend* to speed up the processing by caching the bibtex entries for big BibTeX files.
+* *Database backend* to speed up the processing by caching the bibtex entries for big BibTeX files.
 * Fast OsBiB-based parser

 *Filtering and grouping*:

 * Filtering on publication type and authors
+* Regular expression filtering on any type
 * Publications can be grouped and sorted in various ways

 *Output*: